CoolProp/CoolProp/wrappers/Delphi/Readme.rst

 an update.

-Just to hilight some of the other features, I have added a few simpler command line versions.
+Just to highlight some of the other features, I have added a few simpler command line versions.